 Alberto Lopez, a service advisor at a local car dealership, said the 1,000-square-foot, three-bedroom, ranch-style house will provide more space for his growing family but "the same loving environment" as their current home in Lewisburg.

 Fulfilling a dream Habitat's goal is to fulfill the dream of home ownership with simple, basic homes for families in need, noted Cherie King, president of the Union-Snyder Habitat affiliate.
 Families must be able to pay a no-interest mortgage and commit to 250 hours of "sweat equity," either by helping with construction of their own home or working on future affiliate projects.
 They also must complete a home ownership course.

 "They become taxpayers, homeowners and neighbors," King said.
 "This is not a handout.
 It is a hand up."

 It costs about $80,000 to build a Habitat home.
 The family will pay back Habitat through an interest-free mortgage, and the payments will be put into the Fund for Humanity to be used for future home construction.
 Volunteers did the majority of labor to build the home.

-The Bucknell campus chapter, formed in 1993, has sponsored a home in the past, but only after more than two years of fundraising.
+Building more homes The Bucknell campus chapter, formed in 1993, has sponsored a home in the past, but only after more than two years of fundraising.
 The new partnership with Susquehanna likely will allow the university chapters to sponsor homes more frequently.
 The "Trick or Treat for Change" fundraiser, for example., helped Susquehanna raise twice as much as it has in years past, said Lassahn, who also is the director of the Center for Civic Engagement at Susquehanna.

 "It's been really fun to get the student representatives from both chapters to sit down together," Lassahn said.
 "They discovered they have a lot in common, and they realized they could learn fundraising techniques from each other.
 They also realized that by combining forces to sponsor a house, they could create a cycle where they could build houses more quickly."